Business advisor Julia Chanteray

 I’ve been running different companies since I was 24.
 That’s 33 years of solid business experience.
 I’ve run social enterprises, technology companies, and a training company.
 You can find out more about my background and experience here.

 I’ve been running the Joy of Business since I moved to Brighton in 2001.
 I became an online business advisor 7 years ago, and now all of my work is with clients over Zoom.
+From my office near Brighton station I can look out to sea and talk to clients across the world.

 What can a business advisor do for your company?

 This might be helping you to get to grips with the latest in online marketing, supporting you with developing your sales skills or how to build your pipeline.
 Many founders need help with managing and building a team that performs well and developing the right company culture for them.
-And sometimes, you need a business advisor when your business is in a bit of trouble and you need some help to see how to get out of difficulty.

 Help you with the emotional parts of running a business